Long-shot GOP primary challengers to have their own debate this month – minus Trump

 But Trump campaign communications director Tim Murtaugh said that “these are decisions made entirely by state parties, and there are volumes of historical precedents to support them.”

-And he emphasized that “President Trump will dominate and prevail in whatever contest is placed before him."
+He also emphasized that “President Trump will dominate and prevail in whatever contest is placed before him."